-DHCS will come into compliance by incorporating the required language as instructed by CMS on the Contract Checklist10 and amend the applicable contracts to address the parity findings as described in the above section.
+DHCS will come into compliance by incorporating the required language as instructed by CMS on the Contract Checklist and amend the applicable contracts to address the parity findings as described in the above section.

 Table 1.
-Contract Amendment Contract Provisions Anticipated Submission MCP General parity requirements Submitted; Pending CMS approval 10/2/2017 Network adequacy standards In Progress 7/2018 MHP General parity requirements In Progress 10/2019 Network adequacy standards Submitted to CMS 7/1/2018 11 SUD General parity requirements In Progress 7/2018 Network adequacy standards Submitted to CMS 7/1/2018 12 https://www.medicaid.gov/medicaid/managed-care/downloads/mce-checklist-state-user-guide.pdf
+Contract Amendment CONTRACT Provisions Status Anticipated Submission MCP General parity requirements Submitted; Pending CMS approval 10/2/2017 Network adequacy standards In Progress 7/2018 MHP General parity requirementsNetwork adequacy standards In Progress 7/2018 SUD General parity requirementsNetwork adequacy standards In Progress 7/2018